TheRook/KeypoolRandom/README.md

 This is a CSPRNG, a cryptographically-secure random number generator that is for all intensive purposes the de-facto source of randomness.
 The goal is to improve Linux syscall performance while providing a high-quality NIST compliant /dev/random device driver.
 We can accomplish this by removing all locks, and only use O(1) operations for adding entropy.

-Currently in Linux, as well as other operating systems - locks are used by the existing credit_entropy_bits() which is a global lock that is taken out by each invocation of handle_irq_event_percpu() (handle.c).
-Having every syscall depend on the same lock causes problems that we avoid entirely.
+Currently in Linux, as well as other operating systems - locks taken out to quantify how much entropy was collected.
+In linux we have credit_entropy_bits() which takes out a global lock upon each invocation of handle_irq_event_percpu() (handle.c).
+Having every syscall depend on the same lock causes problems, and this is a problem that we can avoid entirely.

 ## Theory